KSP-KOS/KSLib/doc/lib_list_dialod.md

 ### _list_dialog

 description:
-  this function is internal and should not be used outside lib_list_dialog
+  This function is internal and should not be used outside of lib_list_dialog.